KociOrges/cviewer/README.md

 **Step 1: Importing the data into the software**

-Most of the provided techniques require an abundance table and metadata with labels for the treatment groups in order to run.
-So, first, we need to provide this information into the software.
-To do this, you need to navigate yourself to the ```Methods``` tab and then to the ```Input Data``` section of that tab.
+Most of the provided techniques require an abundance table and a metadata file containing the labels for the treatment groups in order to run.
+Once you have uploaded the required data, you should already be able to use most of the methods to explore them and there is no need for uploading the data again when you want to use a different statistical method.
+So, first, let's provide the required information to the software.
+To do this, you will need to navigate yourself to the ```Methods``` tab and then to the ```Input Data``` section of that tab.
 For demonstration purposes, in this tutorial, we have included an abundance table describing the average coverages across 976 clusters (obtained through CONCOCT software) and 144 samples collected from Crohn's disease patients undergoing dietary treatment with Exclusive Enteral Nutrition, Healthy Crohn's disease relatives and Healthy individuals.
 To import these data into the software, please do as follows:

 In a way similar to the one described in previous sections, click the **Open** button next to
 * ```Table:``` to import your abundance table (e.g. CICRA_average_coverages.csv)